jsiek/step-indexed-logic/README.md

-# Step Indexed Logic
+# Step-Indexed Logic

-The Step-indexed Logic (SIL) is a modal logic for reasoning about step-indexed logical relations that is embedded in Agda.
+The Step-Indexed Logic (SIL) is a modal logic for reasoning about step-indexed logical relations that is embedded in Agda.
 SIL includes first-order logic (i.e., a logic with "and", "or", "implies", "for all", etc.).
 To distinguish its connectives from Agda's, we add a